Arunavaonly/Android-Transcription-and-Summarization-App/README.md

 ## Notes

-- The app uses native Android speech recognition instead of Web Speech API
+- The app uses Google Cloud Speech-to-Text API for recognition
+- You need a valid Google Cloud API key with Speech-to-Text permissions
 - The summarization requires an internet connection to connect to the backend API
 - The app will request microphone permissions on first use